 Improving Your VO2 Max

 Two major factors contribute to a high VO2 max: the amount of oxygen you can transport and your muscle physiology.
-Oxygen transportation includes a strong heart pumping blood through the body, with hemoglobin-dense blood, a high blood volume and high capillary density in the muscles.
+Oxygen transportation includes a strong heart pumping blood through the body, with hemoglobin-dense blood, a high blood volume, and high capillary density in the muscles.
 Better oxygen transport leads to higher VO2 max.
 Muscle physiology means how many muscle fibers you have, how big they are, how many mitochondria there are, and how strongly you can activate them during exercise.
-More aerobic, oxygen guzzling muscles equals a higher VO2 max.
+More aerobic, oxygen-guzzling muscles equal a higher VO2 max.